 Comical orangutans—aka “man of the forest” in Indonesian—are the main event on the Indonesian island of Sumatra, where wild specimens have been observed using natural elements as tools.
 Bukit Lawang outfitters Trek Sumatra and Sumatra EcoTravel provide up-close-and-personal experiences with the primates, which are rarer than Borneo’s species and critically endangered.

 It’s petite compared to India, but Sri Lanka is an island bursting with amazing life.
 Chief among them: leopards, which live primarily in Yala National Park.
 Staying at luxury safari “camps” like Chena Huts (their naturalist guide Harry is a dynamo at finding the elusive creatures) and Cinnamon Wild is one way to experience its wonders, which also include tiny-eared Asian elephants, crocodiles, and hundreds of bird species.
-Zegrahm’s “Natural Wonders” tour includes Bundala National Park, famous for its concentration of waterbirds, and tropical rain forest Sinharaja.
+Zegrahm’s “Natural Wonders” tour includes Sinharaja, which is home to half of Sri Lanka’s endemic wildlife.

 A visit to Ranthambore National Park is non-negotiable for big cat lovers: It has a growing population of the ever-alluring Bengal tigers.
 (Crocs, leopards, sloth bears, and langur monkeys are also known inhabitants, amid runs and lakes.)
 GeoEx also offers a trip incorporating the UNESCO-listed Kaziranga National Park in Assam, which boasts not only the world’s highest density of Bengals but also spectacles like wild Asiatic water buffalo, Ganges river dolphins, and two-thirds of the world’s one-horned rhinoceroses.